sidesteps/blog/wrap-some-code.md

 This line: `(let [{:keys [deposit buy sell]} (load-file "transactions.edn")` makes all my different kinds of transactions available for analysis **in datastructures I need them in (arrays, maps, sets) populated with typed data.** Numbers are numbers (floats, ints doubles etc.).
 Strings, dates, tags (keywords) and metadata are automagically parsed, typed and ready for me.
 This is not your JSONs.

 The beauty is that I get all this pretty much out of the box.
 Clojure is ready to work with your data.
-In it's [core] (https://clojuredocs.org/clojure.core "clojure core") it has multitude of functions ready to be wrapped around it.
+In it's [core](https://clojuredocs.org/clojure.core "clojure core") it has multitude of functions ready to be wrapped around it.

 ## Data sits in the center